https://www.ouhsc.edu/academicaffairs/academic-affairs Parent Page: Academic Affairs id: 2267 Active Page: Faculty and Administrationid:35208

 CREDIT AND CLOCK HOUR STANDARDS

-The Oklahoma State Regents for Higher Education mandates that all classes are expected to meet for sixteen weeks, and no institution, academic department, or individual faculty member is authorized to reduce the number of academic weeks in the standard semester without specific approval of the State Regents.
-Those institutions, which reserve the final week of the semester as a testing period shall ensure that all classes meet during the testing period.
+The Oklahoma State Regents for Higher Education mandate that all classes are expected to meet for sixteen weeks, and no institution, academic department, or individual faculty member is authorized to reduce the number of academic weeks in the standard semester without specific approval of the State Regents.
+Those institutions that reserve the final week of the semester as a testing period shall ensure that all classes meet during the testing period.

-The semester-credit-hour is the standard and traditional unit of credit used by the University of Oklahoma Health Sciences in evaluating a student’s educational attainment and progress for all programs except the Doctor of Medicine Program which awards credit on similar clock hour standards.
-Following is the University of Oklahoma Health Sciences Credit and Clock Hour Definition:
+The semester-credit-hour is the standard and traditional unit of credit used by the University of Oklahoma Health Campus in evaluating a student’s educational attainment and progress for all programs except the Doctor of Medicine Program, which awards credit on similar clock hour standards.
+Following are the University of Oklahoma Health Campus Credit Hour and Clock Hour definitions:

 2. Laboratory credit is awarded at a rate not to exceed one-half the instructional rate.
 One semester-hour of credit is awarded for completion of a laboratory meeting a minimum of 1600 minutes (for example, 100 minutes per week for sixteen weeks).

-3. Instruction offered through a combination of class and laboratory meeting would observe the standards set forth above on a pro rata basis.
+3. Instruction offered through a combination of class and laboratory meetings would observe the standards set forth above on a pro rata basis.

-4. Clinical and internship credit is awarded in compliance with the individual program approved accreditation standards.
-List of OU Health Sciences Accreditations.
+4. Clinical and internship credit is awarded in compliance with the individual program's approved accreditation standards.
+List of OU Health Campus College Accreditations.

 5. The College of Medicine clock hour is awarded at the rate one-clock hour equals a minimum of 50 minutes of facilitated instruction time (including independent study activities).
 This approach is consistent with common medical school practices and is compliant with accreditation standards.